admin-iqdata/tmp/README.md

 ## iqdata-android-sdk

 An Android SDK for iqdata.
 This library helps you send analytics/usage/whatever data from your Android app to [insert what the app do].
+This guide explains how to integrate it to your application.

 ### Table of Contents
 - [Requirements](#requirements)